Strange But True Tax Laws From All 50 States

 South Carolina: The Carcass Credit

-Hunters who also have a license or permit to operate as a meat packer, butcher, or processing plant could get a $75 tax credit per carcass they donate to charity.
+Hunters who also have a license or permit to operate as a meat packer, butcher, or processing plant could get a $75 tax credit per deer carcass they donate to charity.
 The deer has to be prepared for consumption and the taxpayer must have a contract with a nonprofit to qualify for the credit.

 Income Untaxed, SD